TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 You can download the full nsight report [here][report] and open it locally with NVIDIA Nsight Systems.

-This table summarizes roughly we spend our time on the GPU per shard (very rough, and there's some variation across shards, especially as we start overlapping operations with CUDA streams).
+This table summarizes roughly where we spend our time on the GPU per shard (very rough, and there's some variation across shards, especially as we start overlapping operations with CUDA streams).

 | Stage    | Duration (ms) | Raw Throughput (GB/s) | Effective Throughput (GB/s) |
 | -------- | ------------- | --------------------- | --------------------------- |